harveybc/don/README.md

 ﻿![SINGULARITY](/logo.png)
 ### Making the World Smarter....Permanently

-Singularity is a distributed ledger (blockchain) based decentralized network for optimization of mathematical model's parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutive Computing</a> algorithms, allowing the use of the computational power of several computers to perform optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.
+Singularity is blockchain-based decentralized network for optimization of mathematical model's parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutive Computing</a> algorithms, allowing the use of the computational power of several computers to perform optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.

 ### Optimization Framework